grafana/grafana/docs/sources/alerting/alerting-rules/create-grafana-managed-rule.md

 Multiple alert instances can be created as a result of one alert rule (also known as a multi-dimensional alerting).

 {{% admonition type="note" %}}
-For Grafana Cloud, you can create 100 free Grafana-managed alert rules.
+For Grafana Cloud Free Forever, you can create up to 100 free Grafana-managed alert rules with each alert rule having a maximum of 1000 alert instances.
 {{% /admonition %}}

 Grafana managed alert rules can only be edited or deleted by users with Edit permissions for the folder storing the rules.